danielhenrymantilla/shellcode-factory/README.md

 + `xor_byte`			- will xor the shellcode with a random byte, and prepend to it an appropriate decoder (the decoder is 21-26 bytes long).
 It will try to avoid the bytes from the _NO_ parameter.

-+ `xor`				- will xor the shellcode with a random rotating word, and prepends to it an appropriate decoder (the decoder is 27-34 bytes long).
++ `xor`				- will xor the shellcode with a random rotating word, and prepend to it an appropriate decoder (the decoder is 27-34 bytes long).
 It will try to avoid the bytes from the _NO_ parameter.

 +  `alphanumeric`		- will transform the shellcode into one using alphanumeric chars only